 An additional form of savings that smart thermostats offer is through your home insurance provider.
 As they increase the energy efficiency of your property, and can watch for HVAC issues, some companies offer a discount.
 Check with your provider to see how large that discount may be.

 Some utility companies will also offer rebates or discounts for smart thermostats.
 For example, Enbridge Energy offers $75 off of your energy bill if you buy a qualifying model.
-This can help offset the initial cost of buying the thermostat, and shortens the time needed for the thermostat to pay for itself.
+This can help offset the initial cost of buying the green thermostat, and shortens the time needed for the thermostat installation to pay for itself.?

 You should also keep in mind that a smart thermostat may be eligible for tax credits.
 While no federal level deductions or credits exist, most states have initiatives.